charlie1972/swgoh-automation/README.md

 You should then import this new file in the Mod Optimizer by using **Restore my progress** in the Mod Optimizer.
 You can check the unequipped mods are loaded by exploring them in the Mod Optimizer.

-Performance: reading 270 unequipped mods takes approximately 9 minutes.
+Performance: reading 300 unequipped mods takes approximately 10 minutes.

 ### Move Mods
 This feature moves the mods according to the Mod Optimizer recommendations.
 You need to run it while being in the **Character Mods** screen (Home > Characters > Mods).

 Before running this feature, you must save the recommendations in a file.
 This process is a little complicated, I hope to have a better interface with the Mod Optimizer tool:
-* In the recommendation screen, switch **Show mods as** > **Individual mods**
+* In the recommendation screen, make sure you have the default options:
+  * Organize mods by: Assigned Character
+  * Show mods as: Sets
+  * Show me: All assignments
+  * Show characters by tag: All
 * Open the developer tools of your browser
 * Select **Inspection** and right-click on the root **\<html>** element
 * Select **Copy** > **Outer HTML**
 * Paste the clipboard in a new text file.
 Give it the .html extension.
+Make sure the file encoding is UTF-8.

 There are two arguments:
 * The name of the HTML file that you just extracted